Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: Discussion

 \subsection{Wall Velocity and Wall Thickness}

-Up to now, we have assumed the bubble wall to advance at a constant velocity $v_w$.
-However, the discussion above, in particular \cref{eq:pressure-cond}, suggests that this will not strictly hold: the pressure pushing the wall forward, $P_V = \Delta V$, remains constant throughout the phase transition, while the pressure in front of it, $P_\chi$, increases as a $\chi$ overdensity gradually builds up.
+In our numerical simulation we assumed the bubble wall to advance at a constant velocity $v_w$.
+However, the discussion above, in particular \cref{eq:pressure-cond}, suggests that physically this will not generally be the case: the pressure pushing the wall forward, $P_V = \Delta V$, remains constant throughout the phase transition, while the pressure in front of it, $P_\chi$, increases as a $\chi$ overdensity gradually builds up.
 This leads to potentially significant (and highly model-dependent) changes in $v_w$ during the build-up of the $\chi$ overdensity.
 Moreover, Hubble expansion also modifies $v_w$ by counteracting the advance of the bubble wall.
-Fortunately, as we will discuss below, our conclusions are nearly independent of $v_w$ for moderate wall velocities $0.1 \lesssim v_w \lesssim 0.5$ and conservative for ultra-relativistic walls as long as $\gamma_w \ll m_\chi^\infty/T_n$.
+Fortunately, as we will discuss below, our conclusions are conservative for relativistic walls (as long as $\gamma_w \ll m_\chi^\infty/T_n$) and nearly independent of $v_w$ for moderate wall velocities $0.1 \lesssim v_w \lesssim 0.5$.
 The case of very small $v_w \ll 0.1$ is of little practical interest as it would require substantial tuning between the latent heat release that drives the wall forward and the retarding forces, in particular $P_\chi$.
 We will also argue that our results are independent of the wall thickness $l_w$, as long as $l_w \ll r_w$.

-After the onset of the phase transition, the latent heat release will typically accelerate the bubble wall to relativistic velocities.
-If the wall were able to reach a boost $\gamma_w \sim m_\chi^\infty / T_n$, it would become transparent to $\chi$ particles because then the average $\chi$ energy, which in the wall's rest frame is of order $\gamma_w T_n$, would be large enough to allow $\chi$ particles to enter in spite of their large mass gain.
-In this case, no overdensity and thus no black holes could form.
-One possibility of avoiding this could be to demand that, by the time the wall reaches $\gamma_w \sim m_\chi^\infty / T_n$, the $\chi$ overdensity is already large enough to counteract the latent heat pressure.
-The wall would then slow down and eventually stop, with $\chi$ particles remaining confined inside.
-Eventually, they might then still form a black hole via a Jeans instability.
-However, based on dimensional grounds, we estimate that the wall accelerates over distance scales of order $T_n^3 / \Delta V$.
+After the onset of the phase transition, the latent heat release will typically accelerate the bubble wall.
+Based on dimensional grounds, we estimate that the wall accelerates over distance scales of order $T_n^3 / \Delta V$.
 Assuming $T_n \ll M_\text{Pl}$ and $\Delta V \lesssim (\pi^2/30) g_\star T_n^4$, to avoid a period of vacuum domination, this distance scale is much shorter than the distance $\sim 1/H \sim M_\text{Pl}/T_n^2$ which we have found the wall must cover to accumulate an overdensity large enough to trigger black hole formation.
+This means that the bubble wall typically accelerates to relativistic speeds at the very start of the compression.